-- programs or activities, effectively denying equal access to University resources and opportunities (i.e. creates a hostile environment). - 9.
-Gender-Based Harassment Engaging in unwelcome conduct based upon a target person's actual or perceived gender, including harassment based on gender identity or non-conformity with gender stereotypes, which is so severe, persistent, or pervasive that it unreasonably interferes with a person's University employment, academic performance, or participation in University programs or activities (i.e. creates a hostile environment).
+- programs or activities, effectively denying equal access to University resources and opportunities (i.e., creates a hostile environment). - 9.
+Gender-Based Harassment Engaging in unwelcome conduct based upon a target person's actual or perceived gender, including harassment based on gender identity or non-conformity with gender stereotypes, which is so severe, persistent, or pervasive that it unreasonably interferes with a person's University employment, academic performance, or participation in University programs or activities (i.e., creates a hostile environment).
 Gender-Based Harassment does not necessarily involve conduct of a sexual nature, and it does not include Sexual Harassment, which is prohibited under Chapter 5, Paragraph p.5 of the Code. - b.
-Weapons Using, possessing, or storing any Weapon, dangerous chemical, fireworks, or explosive without University authorization, except as explicitly permitted by law and University Policy 702, Weapons on Campus. - c.
+Weapons and Explosives Using, possessing, or storing any weapon or explosive without University authorization, except as explicitly permitted by law and University Policy 702, Weapons on Campus.
+Examples include, but are not limited to, all firearms; explosive agents; fireworks; chemicals such as mace and tear gas (if used in an illegal manner); air or canister propelled guns such as BB guns, pellet guns, and paintball guns; tasers or stun guns; metallic knuckles; switchblade knives; martial arts weapons; any object or substance used, attempted to be used, or intended to inflict a wound, cause injury, or incapacitate; or any other "weapon" as defined by N.C.G.S. §14-269.2. - c.
 False Report Initiating or causing to be initiated any false report, warning, or threat of fire, explosion, or other emergency. - d.
-Disruption of Normal University Activities Interfering with or inciting others to interfere with normal University activities, including, but not limited to, teaching, studying, research, the expression of ideas, University administration, speeches and other public or private events, and fire, police or other emergency services.
+Disruption of Normal University Activities Interfering with or inciting others to interfere with normal University activities and services, including, but not limited to, teaching, studying, research, the free expression of ideas, speeches and other public or private events, University administration, and fire, police, or other emergency services.
 Acts prohibited include, but are not limited to, those acts prohibited in University Policy 601.13, Interference with University Operations, which prohibits, among other things, Student action taken "with intent to obstruct or disrupt any normal operation or function of the University," and University Policy 802, Conduct at Speech Events, which prohibits certain disruptive activities at speech events on campus. - e.
 Violating Sanctions Knowingly violating the terms of any sanction imposed in accordance with the Code.